sam-astro/Astro8-Computer/Documentation/Architecture/Instruction Set.md

 `10011`   `10110`

-Swap 2 registers with each other.
-Overrides the third.
+Swaps two registers with each other <br>
+& as a side-effect overrides the third.

 ### Syntax